david-gary/onlineStoreTemplate/docs/directories/database.md

 ## reset_database.py File

-This script is automatically run when the `setup.py` script from root is run, but this can also be run manually whenever the database needs to be reset.
-Assuming permissions are set correctly, this script can be run by executing `reset_database.py` from the `database` directory.
-This script will delete the `store_records.db` file (if it exists), and then run the `schema.sql` and `starting_data.sql` files to create a new database with the correct schema and starter data.
+This script contains functions to delete the `store_records.db` file (if it exists), and then run the `schema.sql` and `starting_data.sql` files to create a new database with the correct schema and starter data.

 ## schema.sql File